- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29997_13537953983_5cff365fc4_o.rev.1450805192.jpg)"/>

 Many students have taken courses off-campus to fulfill requirements in their major, though others may spend a summer off-campus to free up time during the regular semesters to focus on coursework for their majors or internships.
-Students will work with their academic advisor and the Off-Campus Programs office to find approved programs, ensuring that time spent off campus will count towards graduation requirements.
+Students will work with their academic advisor and the Global Engagement Office to find approved programs, ensuring that time spent off campus will count towards graduation requirements.

 Remember that your Lake Forest financial aid does not apply to off-campus programs in the summer.
 However, other financial aid opportunities may be found here.

 Here is a sampling of programs to get you started: